tesean/creating-a-pipeline-in-blue-ocean/README.md

 3. In **Where do you store your code?**, click GitHub.

-4. I've already connected this instance to my github for you, so just choose **NsccItTruro**.
+4. If you have cloned or forked the provided repo follow the link to create an auth token, accept all the defaults.
+Paste the token in to the box to link your account to Jenkins.

 ![Git Repo](https://github.com/NsccTruroIT/creating-a-pipeline-in-blue-ocean/blob/master/jenkins/screenshots/git.png "Git Settings")

-5. Select your groups' **Jenkins-Pipeline-Demo**
+5. Select your repo.

 6. (OPTIONAL) - Set Pipeline name